hyperledger-archives/sawtooth-rfcs/README.md

     much more likely to make progress than those that don't receive any comments.
 Feel free to reach out to the RFC assignee in particular to get help identifying stakeholders and obstacles.
-  - The sub-team will discuss the RFC pull request, as much as possible in the comment thread of the pull request itself.
+  - Maintainers will discuss the RFC pull request, as much as possible in the comment thread of the pull request itself.
 Offline discussion will be summarized on the pull request comment thread.
   - RFCs rarely go through this process unchanged, especially as alternatives